-Are you wondering whether it's worth visiting Palomino during your Colombia travels?
-In below guide I will tell you why once you have arrived you will never want to leave.
+Are you wondering whether it’s worth visiting Palomino during your Colombia travels?
+In the below guide, I will tell you why once you have arrived you will never want to leave.

-I am a bit wary of writing this article about Palomino, Colombia.
-That is because I am not sure if I want to contribute to advertising this wonderful beach town even more.
+I am a little hesitant to write this article about Palomino, Colombia.
+That’s because I am not sure I want to contribute to making this beautiful beach town even more popular.
 In case it becomes so popular that it loses all its charm.
 But I guess I cannot keep it all for myself, so I might as well tell you all about it.

-Few hours after I arrived in Palomino, a friend staying there already for a couple of months, warned me about the ‘Palomino Curse.’
+A few hours after I arrived in Palomino, a friend who has been staying there for a few months warned me about the ‘Palomino Curse’

-Once you arrived in Palomino, you will never want to leave.
+Once you arrive in Palomino, you will never want to leave.